Pazardzhik: Early Modern

 In the mid-19th century, Pazardzhik was an important craft and trade centre with a population of about 25,000.
 Some mahallas emerged in the town, one of them being Chiksalan.
 There were two large annual fairs and a large market on Tuesdays and Wednesdays.
 There was a post office and a telegraph.
 The town also developed into an important cultural centre during this period, as the first school in the town, which was taught Bulgarian alongside Greek, was opened by bishop Dionysius in 1823, a class school was opened in 1847, a girls' school in 1848, a community centre in 1862 and the women's union Prosveta in 1870, which regularly organized lectures.
 In the course of the Tanzimat reforms of 1834, a Bulgarian congregation was able to form, which in 1837 had the Church of the Dormition built with its carved altar wall, the work of masters of the famous Debar school.
 Stefan Zahariev reports that the city was divided into 33 mahallas in the 1860s.
 At that time there were 3420 houses, 1200 shops, 19 mosques, 6 churches, 1 synagogue and 4 public baths.
 There were also 8 Turkish and 6 Bulgarian schools, as well as a Jewish, a Vlach and an Armenian school.
 In 1848 the town had around 600 schoolboys.
 It was reported in 1854 that the local government in Pazardzhik taxed people, including those who passed by and entered.
 In 1870, the Makedoniya newspaper provided a description of the social life in Pazardzhik:

 The public life in this town is fairly developed.
 The urbanites hold soirées with balls.
 You will see dames and gentlemen—dressed in the latest fashion with a brilliant luxury of silk and brocade frocks—dancing polka and mazurka.
 They are very fond of visits on Sundays and holidays.
 Therefore, this is a very good custom, because it softens the manners, and, indeed, we can meet many polite and easy-going people in this town.

 Bela Erody wrote the following in the Hungarian weekly newspaper Vasarnapi Ujsag on 5 March 1876 regarding women in the areas of Pazardjik and Plovdiv,: "Near [Pazardzhik], we saw [women] plowing, sowing, cutting, and gathering hay [alongside] males.
 They did their job always in a good disposition, singing [folk] songs and making jokes."

 Vasil Levski appointed the revolutionary committee in Pazardzhik as the second district centre in Bulgaria in 1872.
 In 1876 Georgi Benkovski resumed the activity of the Pazardzhik revolutionary committee.
 The town was planned to be burnt down like other settlements that experienced it during the April Uprising.
-In Pazardzhik—а strong stronghold of Turkish power—an uprising could not take place.
-The Turkish garrisons in town instilled fear in the local activists, many of whom were rich people.
+In Pazardzhik—а strong stronghold of Ottoman power—an uprising could not take place.
+The Ottoman garrisons in town instilled fear in the local activists, many of whom were rich people.
 The plan to burn down the town and cut the railway line was not carried out.
-Thus, the Turkish authorities had a large superiority of forces already at the beginning of the uprising.
+Thus, the Ottoman authorities had a large superiority of forces already at the beginning of the uprising.